 Conclusions

-MSW has being constantly increasing in the last year, affecting human health, life style and environments.
-The municipalities made a great effort to treat waste in a responsible and sustainable way.
-To tackle this situation, an efficient sensing system was proposed, which allowed municipalities to plan and take data driven decisions.
+MSW has being constantly increasing in the last years, affecting human health, life style and environments.
+The city governments made a great effort to treat waste in a responsible and sustainable way.
+To tackle this situation, an efficient sensing system was proposed, which allowed cities to plan and take data driven decisions.
 A prototype was implemented using LoRa as transmission technology.
 Data flow was managed along all the network components until data was stored in a GIS database.
 Collected data was processed to generate collection routes that prioritize the gathering of containers reporting high levels, thus increasing the collected volume and reducing travel times.
 Planned routes were displayed in a mobile application in order to assist truck drivers throw the journey, as support for the operation.

 This research shows why updated data are an important asset and how cities can take advantage of them to better plan typical operations, such as MSW collection.
-The development of this prototype demonstrates the technical viability to implement sensing systems enabled by IoT and GIS in real environments.
+The development of this prototype demonstrates the technical viability of implementing sensing systems enabled by IoT and GIS in real environments.
 It also shows that logistic processes, such as MSW collection, can be enhanced with communication technologies to be more efficient, in this particular case by supplying the collecting enterprises with a support application, while reducing container saturation and overflow.

+For a real environment deployment some points need to be analyzed: i) sensors must be adjusted with a directive angle to acquire accurate measurements; ii) efficiently managing energy on measurement devices; iii), the spreading factor configuration when there are many nodes in a small area; iv) the gateway location in order to generate a direct line of sight between gateway and sensing units; and v) including relevant and detailed terrain characteristics so that routes can be computed more precisely.

 For future work, a comparison of the proposed routes with the currently used routes can be used to validate if the proposed system has a valuable impact on the collecting operation.
 Collection routes to retrieve reusable material should be independent from routes to recover the non-recyclable one.
 When adjusted, the model could be extended and generalized as an open framework to manage MSW in an efficient and sustainable way.